Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: Equilibrium states on compact surfaces with zero Lyapunov exponents

 Hence $\mu_p$ is an equilibrium state for $(f,\phi_m)$. \end{proof}

 We can also consider the family of potential function $t\phi_{m}$ for $t\geq 0$.
-It is clear from the Proposition \ref{GeometricPotential} that for $t\geq 1$, there exists at least one equilibrium state for $(f,t\phi_{m})$.
-And for $t=0$, we have that $P(f,0)=h_{\tmop{top}}(f)$, and there is no equilibrium states for $C^1$-generic conservative diffeomorphism without a dominated splitting by a result of \cite{2016arXiv160601765B}.
-It is also a special case of Theorem \ref{No-ES-positive-entropy}.
-Since $P(f,t\phi_{m})$ is continuous with respect to $t$ \cite{walters2000introduction} and is monotone decreasing as $t$ getting larger, there is a phase transition point $t_0$.
+It is clear from Proposition \ref{GeometricPotential} that for $t\geq 1$, there exists at least one equilibrium state for $(f,t\phi_{m})$.
+And for $t=0$, we have that $P(f,0)=h_{\tmop{top}}(f)$, and there is no equilibrium states for $C^1$-generic conservative diffeomorphism without a dominated splitting by ~\cite[Theorem 2]{2016arXiv160601765B}.
+Since $P(f,t\phi_{m})$ is continuous with respect to $t$ \cite{walters2000introduction} and is monotone decreasing as $t$ increases, there is a phase transition point $t_0$.
 More specifically, we have the following.

 \begin{proposition} Let $f\in \mathcal{G}$ and $m\in \mathbb{N}$ as in Proposition \ref{GeometricPotential}, $\phi_{m}:=-\frac{1}{m}\log \Vert D_xf^m\Vert$.
 Let $t_0:=\min \lbrace t\ |\ P(f,t\phi_{m})=0 \rbrace$.
 Then